andreacorra/AlpBearConnect/variables/README.md

 ## Buffer

 A buffer of 5 km is built around the study area, in order to avoid the 'edge effect' while calculating distances from land types (i.e. human settlments just outside the study area will not be seen without a buffer).
-There are a set of functions eihter in R and QGIS to calculate the buffer.
+The buffer has been calcualted with the QGIS buffer function, with a buffer distance set to **5000 m**.

 ## Elevation